Signed in as:

 Negative Effects

-What are Fungi?
-Soil fungi are eukaryotic organisms, either unicellular or multicellular with complex life cycles.
+Soil fungi are eukaryotic organisms, either unicellular or multicellular, with complex life cycles.
 Most fungi are aerobic, except for yeasts that can ferment sugars anaerobically.

-Examples and Functions Soil fungi include groups like Ascomycetes, Basidiomycetes, and Imperfect fungi.
+Soil fungi include groups like Ascomycetes, Basidiomycetes, and Imperfect fungi.
 They decompose organic matter, form symbiotic relationships with plants (mycorrhizae), and can be pathogens.
+The addition of natural organic fertilizers supports fungal diversity, enhancing nutrient availability and soil structure.

 Positive Effects